 The latest payroll benchmarking report discovered that it costs the average business with under 200 employees $36.30 per payslip* to manage payroll in-house.
 For example, a business with 100 employees paying fortnightly, the average cost of an in-house payroll function is $94,380 per annum.

 Small businesses can save up to 75% of their payroll overhead costs** by outsourcing their payroll.

 *Payroll Benchmarking Reports 2017 & 2018, Australian Payroll Association

-**Comparing the average cost per payslip for a fortnightly in-house payroll function for a business with less than 200 employees (Payroll Benchmarking Report 2018, Australian Payroll Association) with EI’s outsourced payroll solution.
+**Comparing the average cost per payslip for a fortnightly in-house payroll function for a business with less than 200 employees (Payroll Benchmarking Report 2018, Australian Payroll Association) with Employment Innovation’s outsourced payroll solution.